 Child care fee subsidies are an important support for Ontario Works participants including LEAP participants and Ontario Disability Support Program (ODSP) recipients in approved employment assistance activities.
 Funds for Ontario Works participants may be used for licensed or unlicensed (informal) child care to enable parents to participate in approved employment assistance activities.
 Ontario Works participants may only access unlicensed child care when a licensed child care arrangement is not possible due to the client's needs and the availability of service (e.g. need for weekend/overnight care).
-The ministry also recommends that Ontario Works participants participants receive resources on the differences between licensed and unlicensed child care.
-For resources on child care in Ontario visit the Ministry of Education website.
+The ministry also recommends that Ontario Works participants receive information describing the differences between licensed and unlicensed child care.
+Resources on child care in Ontario can be found here.

 Considerations regarding child care arrangements may include the number of children, age of the children and hours of care needed.
-The transition between subsidized part- day and subsidized full-day care as parents' and children's needs change should be seamless and support the substantiated needs of children and families.
+The transition between subsidized part-day and subsidized full-day care as parents' and children's needs change should be seamless and support the substantiated needs of children and families.
 Unlicensed child care may be provided by occasional caregivers, neighbours, etc. Paid care provided by relatives outside of the Ontario Works benefit unit3 is permitted as long as receipts are provided.